Holy Week & Easter

 If you pay attention to the details, you’ll notice the many ways in which the Triduum liturgies are interwoven.
 For example, the psalm sung by the choir on Good Friday (Psalm 22) is the same psalm sung at the stripping of the altar the night before.
 You’ll also notice a connection to Palm Sunday: the singing of the Passion by three cantors.
 On Palm Sunday at 11am they sang the Passion according to Saint Matthew; on Good Friday they sing the Passion according to Saint John.

-After a sermon by the Right Reverend Rowan Williams, the Solemn Collects are prayed by the Celebrant.
+The Solemn Collects are prayed by the Celebrant.
 These solemn intercessions are chanted for the Church, the world, the suffering, the unconverted, and the departed.

 During the singing of Cross of Jesus, the three sacred ministers walk down the center aisle to the Narthex, where they take hold of the large wooden cross.
 After the hymn, they carry it down the center aisle, stopping at the exact same places the Sacrament paused in procession on Maundy Thursday.
 At each stop, a cantor sings “Behold the Wood of the Cross, whereon was hung the world’s salvation.”
 And the people respond, “O come, let us worship.”